 National and Local serious case reviews have shown us that as professionals we can make the wrong stereotypical assumptions and not check out all available avenues of information.
 Daniel Pelka was believed to not speak English, as this was recorded as his ‘second language’, even though his older sister could speak English and would translate Daniel’s interactions to staff.
 In Daniel’s case the reason for him not speaking English could have been attributed to developmental delay or from the abuse he was suffering from his mother and her partner.

 Research findings and cultural competence

 Children can be abused regardless of their age, gender, culture, disability, racial origin, sexual identity or social class.
 Research tells us that; disabled children are significantly more likely to be abused than non-disabled children, given that they; are more reliant on families and institutions for support, may have difficulties in communication, are more vulnerable and are more likely to be bullied by peers.

-Cases and assessments often [recent SCB audit activity 2018] refer to missing/absent fathers or sometimes do not mention any father figures at all.
+Cases and assessments often [recent SCPB audit activity] refer to missing/absent fathers or sometimes do not mention any father figures at all.
 Professionals should check out with families/young people if there are any significant males in the child’s life and where they are.
 Practitioners should take into consideration where and when would be best to complete assessments and interviews so that dads can be present and a part of the child’s wider experience of life.